nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. MagusStock should be able to hold up to 10,000 unique items, without a noticeable drop in its speed or performance.
 2. MagusStock should be able to work on both Windows and macOS with Java `11` installed.
+3. No prior setup of the application or downloading of external software is required, users are able to launch and use the application once it is downloaded and transferred to an empty folder.

 ## Glossary